zetaraku/NCU-Course-Finder-v4/README.md

 A rescue from the place where Nobody Care U.

+#### :warning: This version is no longer maintained.
+Please visit the new version: [NCU-Course-Finder-v6](https://github.com/zetaraku/NCU-Course-Finder-v6).

 ## Introduction

 This is a complete rewrite of the old NCU-Course-Finder; old versions are no longer maintained.